polakowo/datadocs/docs/big-data/data-processing.md

 - Lazy evaluations:
     - The transformations are only computed when an action requires a result to be returned.
 - Support two types of operations:
-    - Transformations: Create a new dataset from an existing one.
+    - Transformations: Create a new RDD from an existing RDD.
-    - Actions: Return a value to the driver program after running a computation on the dataset.
+    - Actions: Return a value to the driver program after running a computation on the RDD.
-    - They apply to the whole dataset not on a single element.
+    - They apply to the whole RDD not on a single element.
     - The original RDD remains unchanged throughout.
 - Can easily and efficiently process data which is structured as well as unstructured data.
 - Can be created by parallelizing a collection or referencing a dataset in an external storage system.